Nothing Will Ever Be the Same – Nicoya Earthquake, Costa Rica, September 5, 2012

 The day of the quake dawned much like any other – a little early for my liking.
 I pulled back the curtains, heavy eyes squinting in the morning light.
-The sun was already shining on the swimming pool, shimmering on the clear blue water and the birds were chattering noisily in the trees above.
+The sun was already shining on the swimming pool, shimmering on the clear blue water, and the birds were chattering noisily in the trees above.
 A lazy iguana was stretched out below; reveling in the potent rays and the monkeys began to howl from deep within the jungle.

 I closed my eyes and inhaled deeply, almost feeling the air, lightly scented with Hibiscus, breathing life into me.
 It was a morning ritual I had gotten so used to and yet, somehow, could still barely believe was real.
-This time last year I stared bleakly ahead at the mildewed walls of my dingy, windowless, ground floor apartment, the perpetual drilling of the round-the-clock construction site grating at my fraying nerves.
+This time last year I stared bleakly ahead at the mildewed walls of my dingy, windowless, ground-floor apartment, the perpetual drilling of the round-the-clock construction site grating at my fraying nerves.

 No matter how tired I feel today, or the fact that I would rather be splashing around in the surf or lazing a little longer under the comforting covers of my king-sized bed, I smile at my moment of peace and the morning sun that dances on the water just for me.